Făgăraş full of tourists

-I got up at dark on Saturday 17th August, quickly packed, climbed the wall towards road and painfully pulled my backpack up on rope.
+I got up at dark on Saturday 17th August, quickly packed, climbed the wall towards the road and painfully pulled my backpack up on rope.
 Walking west I realized there was no ghetto, just few houses and much nicer camping spots as the hills above Petroşani were composed of meadows used for hay and as pastures.
-I stopped at one of the mowed meadows to eat breakfast and dry my stuff in the sunshine.
+I stopped at one of the mowed meadows to eat the breakfast and dry my stuff in the sunshine.

 There was a road going on the main ridge through the romantic landscape of meadows, forests and cottages, though I must add that many pieces of land were abandoned and in different stages of takover by forest.
-It was lot of up and down walk in altitudes around 800 metres but in the afternoon I got close to the Tulişa mountains.
-I used the only water source I met since morning to have lunch and laundry socks.
+It was lot of up and down walk in altitudes around 800 meters but in the afternoon I got close to the Tulişa mountains.
+I used the only water source I met since the morning to have lunch and laundry socks.

 From the peak Piscul Oborocii (1474) I joined a red tourist marking.
 These mountains were nice surprise to me and I regretted we missed them in the past.
 Around the Tulişa peak (1792) the range turned into wide flat grazed mountain meadows, that looked beautiful in the evening sun.